-3 hours.
-An introduction to New Testament Greek in which the student is exposed to the basic principles of New Testament Greek grammar, syntax, and exegesis, to the Greek text of the New Testament, and to the major tools used in its study.
+2 hours.
+First course in the Greek langauge sequence, in which the student is exposed to the basic principles of New Testament Greek grammar, syntax, and exegesis, to the Greek text of the New Testament, and to the major tools used in its study.
 While the basics of Greek have to be the center of focus in this introductory course, attention also is given to the Greek text of the New Testament.